 TITLE OF BILL:

-An act to amend the executive law, in relation to establishing a blue
+An act to amend the education law, in relation to establishing the Gold

 SUMMARY OF PROVISIONS: